therearedoors/ood-refactoring/README.md

 Look at the Cinema class in `src/cinema.js`.
 How many Code Smells from the list above can you spot?
 Go through the code and annotate your forked copy with comments whenever you notice a code smell.
 Don't worry about how you'd "fix it" at this point, just try to recognize where the smells are.

 ## Refactorings
-Draw up a table.
+Draw up a table with 2 columns.
 In the first column, list the Code Smells from the section above.
 In the second, list one or more refactorings from the list below that you could apply to remove that code smell.

 * Extract Method - Create a new method based on existing code
 * Extract Class - Create a new class based on existing code
-* Introduce Explaining Variable - Create a new variable
+* Introduce Explaining Variable - Create a new variable to help explain the purpose of an intermediate value
 * Introduce Constant - Create a new constant
 * Rename Method - Rename an existing method
 * Rename Variable - Rename an existing variable